 Families are “triaging” their child who is most in need of support as who can afford the cost of one, let alone two or three assessments?
 Or face a 3.5 year wait via the Child Development Services for an autism assessment with little to no support in the interim.

 One of the challenges families face is that they are dealing with up to four different government departments as they seek to secure help for their child.
-Two Federal, two State-based.
+Two Federal: Medicare and NDIS and two State-based: Health and Education.

 I have tried to collate the information all in one place so that you can make the best decision on how to support your child.